SanjaykumarBejjanki/expense-tracker/README.md

 The application uses the browser's **LocalStorage API** to store transaction data.

-This means transactions remain available even after:
+This means transactions remain available after:

 - Refreshing the browser
 - Closing the browser